 PSD2 regulates the provision of online banking services through authorised third parties.
 These are commonly known as third-party providers or TPPs for short.
 TPPs will normally act as Payment Initiation Service Providers (PISPs) and Account Information Service Providers (AISPs); TPPs can only obtain access to a customer’s online payment accounts if granted express permission by the customer.
 The aim is to give consumers greater visibility and control over their finances.

 - Account Information Service Providers (AISPs)

-If you choose, you can connect all of your bank accounts and aggregate your information into one place.
+If you choose, you can connect all of your online bank accounts and aggregate your information into one place.
 This means that you could see your balances and transaction history from your different accounts across different banks, all in one view.

 - Payment Initiation Service Providers (PISPs)

 TPPs acting as a PISP will be able to initiate payments from your bank account with your consent.
 If you have several accounts with different banks, you will be able to select from which account the payment is made.

 Is my information safe?

 You should only share your data with TPPs registered with the Financial Conduct Authority (FCA).
 It will be completely up to you whether you want to use any of these services once they are available.